 November 14 marks World Diabetes Day aimed at keeping diabetes firmly in the public and political spotlight.

-Dr Nick Fuller joined 2GB Breakfast host Alan Jones in studio, sharing some frightening statistics about type 2 diabetes and what can be done to address it.
+Dr Nick Fuller joins 2GB Breakfast host Alan Jones in studio, sharing some frightening statistics about type 2 diabetes and what can be done to address it.